Artesian Resources (ARTNA)

 Capital Expenditures

-- These investments primarily focus on rehabilitating aging infrastructure, installing new mains, constructing new wastewater treatment plants, upgrading elevated storage tanks, and upgrading and replacing meter reading equipment and pumping stations to ensure high-quality, reliable service and meet future regulatory standards.
+- In 2025, Artesian invested $58.8 million in water and wastewater infrastructure projects.
+These investments focused on rehabilitating aging infrastructure, installing new mains, constructing a new wastewater treatment plant, upgrading elevated storage tanks, replacing meter reading equipment, and enhancing pumping and treatment stations, including PFAS treatment upgrades.

 Latest Trefis Analyses